-Article of paramount importance where you will find how to remove your print without any issues
+An article of paramount importance explaining how to remove your print without any issues

-The printing surface provides a great smooth surface to print your models on, however, they require a bit more of maintenance and there are some things to take into account to safely remove the print in order to prevent the glass from chipping.
+The printing surface provides a great smooth surface to print your models on, however, they require a bit more maintenance and there are some things to take into account to safely remove the print in order to prevent the glass from chipping.

 Glass chipping is one of the most common adhesion issues, in this case, it is a sign of over-adhesion.
 You'll find pieces of glass stuck on the base of the printed part, leaving holes in the printing surface.
 This happens especially when printing materials with a high contraction rate such as ABS.

 To prevent this from happening, the following considerations need to be taken:

-Tip: If you want to know a bit more on how to set up the printing surface to ensure a good adhesion across the whole printing surface, check out this blog post:
+- Tip: Remember to set up the printing surface to ensure good adhesion across the whole printing surface.

 - Spray some water on the build plate, this will soften the Magigoo and ease the extraction process.
 This is very important if you are printing ABS.